cs3157-borowski/guides/valgrind.md

 We use Valgrind to obtain information about two categories of incorrect memory
 management: memory leaks and memory errors.
 Memory leaks occur when heap memory is not freed, and generally do not cause any kind of misbehavior (unless the process runs out of allocatable memory).
-Memory errors, in constrast, are a common source of undefined behavior---and are the focus of this guide.
+Memory errors, in contrast, are a common source of undefined behavior---and are the focus of this guide.

 There are four error messages that you should understand: